Key Clinical Questions Pain

 When the focus of care is quality of life and comfort, any poorly controlled symptom should be treated urgently.
 Many patients already fear that pain will be an inevitable part of their disease process and that “nothing can be done.”
 Hospitalists play a vital role in correcting this misconception and ensuring that patients with advanced illnesses receive adequate pain control.

 Pain can be described as nociceptive or neuropathic in origin.
 In nociceptive pain, peripheral nociceptors in the skin, musculoskeletal system, or viscera detect noxious stimuli and send impulses via afferent A-delta or C fibers to the dorsal horn of the spine.
 These signals are transmitted through ascending spinothalamic tracts to the thalamus and then to the cortex.
 Neuropathic pain occurs when the peripheral or central nervous system itself suffers damage or develops pathologic changes in sensitization.
 Neuropathic pain is generally more difficult to control than nociceptive pain.
-In reality, however, any type of chronic pain can significantly alter the sensory pathways and cause pathologic activation of the nervous system even after the initial pain stimulus ...
+In reality, however, any type of chronic pain can significantly alter the sensory pathways and cause pathologic activation of the nervous system even after the ...